Semih702/Minesweeper/README.md

 # Minesweeper
-A basic Minesweeper game made in pygame
+A simple Minesweeper game made in pygame

 pygame must be installed